neurodata/m2g/README.md

 Note that more options are available which can be helpful if running on the Amazon cloud, which can be found and documented by running `ndmg_bids -h`.
 If running with the Docker container shown above, the `entrypoint` is already set to `ndmg_bids`, so the pipeline can be run directly from the host-system command line as follows:

-    docker run -ti -v /path/to/local/data:/data ndmg:uniquelabel /data/ /data/outputs
+    docker run -ti -v /path/to/local/data:/data neurodata/ndmg_dev /data/ /data/outputs

-This will run **ndmg** on the local data and save the output files to the directory /path/to/local/data/outputs
+This will run **ndmg** on the local data and save the output files to the directory /path/to/local/data/outputs.
+Note that if you have created the docker image from github, replace ```neurodata/ndmg_dev``` with ```ndmg:uniquelabel```

 ## Working with S3 Datasets
 **ndmg** has the ability to work on datasets stored on [Amazon's Simple Storage Service](https://aws.amazon.com/s3/), assuming they are in BIDS format.
 Doing so requires you to set your set your AWS credentials and read the related s3 bucket documentation by running `ndmg_bids -h`.